Top 15 Best Evernote Alternatives You Can Use

 Evernote had a rocky patch for a few years now, but it now seems to be in the right hands.
 And I am confident the app is here to stay.
 But if you are still not sure, we have mentioned all the best options that you can use as Evernote alternatives.

-Q. Is Evernote better than Apple Notes?
+Is Evernote Better Than Apple Notes?

 If you consider features and cross-platform availability, then yes, Evernote is better than Apple Notes.
 Then again Apple Notes is clutter-free and easy-to-use, and can easily meet the demands of most users.

-Q. What is wrong with Evernote?
+What is Wrong with Evernote?

-Q. Is Evernote owned by Google?
+Is Evernote Owned by Google?

 No. Evernote is an independent, privately held company headquartered in Redwood City, California.
 It only uses Google Cloud Services for hosting your data.
-This is nothing new.
+Most of the companies you have heard of are using Google, Amazon, or Microsoft as their cloud service provider.

 comment Comments 14